aptri89/trainingLogApplication/README.md

 - Distance (in km)
 - Training Load (minutes * perceived difficulty)

 All of this data will be in an integer format.
-Each workout can also have a title and a date, both in string format.
+Each workout can also have a type and a date, both in string format.
 Each workout will be stored in a training log so that it can be viewed at a later date.
 I recommend you create a new list of workouts (training log) for each new week, titling them with the dates the list spans.